programming-maestro/FastAPIVersionedSample/ReadMe.txt

                - Then each pod will take 5min, to ensure minimum pod utilization is below set target, viz 5%. before deleting itself.

 Note: 2% cpu or 5% is for testing auto scaling.

+I tried "hey -z 10s -c 2000 http://localhost:30001/temp" and things fall apart, nodes got created to max, but later no request will fulfilling, coz
+    Why your requests fail
+        1. Kind networking on Windows is limited NodePort (30001) goes through Docker’s NAT/bridge Windows + Docker Desktop has low max TCP connections for containers (usually 1500 rps/tps) High concurrency (-c 2000) easily saturates the NodePort → connections fail
+        2. FastAPI concurrency inside pod is limited by OS / TCP sockets With 1 worker, pod can’t handle thousands of concurrent connections on Windows + Kind
+        3. Resource starvation in Kind
+            Default Kind cluster on Windows often has 1–2 CPUs HPA may scale pods, but host cannot schedule all connections quickly enough

+Extra Notes for Windows + Kind:

+    Docker Desktop on Windows has network limits.
+NodePort > 1500-2000 concurrent connections may fail.

+    For very high concurrency testing, consider minikube on Linux VM or local microk8s.
 ------------------------------------------------------------------------------------------------------------------------
 Clean Up
 ------------------------------------------------------------------------------------------------------------------------